 To avoid concentration of risk in external entities, exposure limits by counterparties were defined and are monitored prior to any trade.

 The trader best price selection is potentially limited then by exposure threshold defined by credit risk function.
-These limits apply as well to intra-group trades.

-7. Securitized Derivatives
+Securitized Derivatives

 Notification if <1 average trade per business day in the previous year: Y